mkotsovoulou/ods6001a/labs/lab1_2/README.md

 ```
 python3 lab1_2.py
 ```
 Make sure that the output is correct.
-For John it should be 4, and the lowest letter is J
+For John it should be 4, and the lowest letter is H

 {% next %}